Nishaanth1611/Open-CV/README.md

 # Open-CV

-## This is series of various Open-CV projects in Python
+## This is series of various Open-CV projects in Python.

+## Every files is included in folders.